Sandokaaan/unomp2/README.md

                     "password": "password"
                 }
             ]
+        },
+        {
+            "coin": "dogecoin.json",
+            "symbol": "DOGE",
+            "name": "Dogecoin",
+            "daemons": [
+                {
+                    "host": "127.0.0.1",
+                    "port": 22555,
+                    "user": "user",
+                    "password": "password"
                 }
+            ]
+        }
     ],
-    "address": "mi4iBXbBsydtcc5yFmsff2zCFVX4XG7qJc", //Address to where block rewards are given
+    "addresses": [  // Must be a legacy addrees, to obtain one, use: litecoin-cli getnewaddress "" legacy "mi4iBXbBsydtcc5yFmsff2zCFVX4XG7qJc"  //Address to where block rewards are given ]

     /* Block rewards go to the configured pool wallet address to later be paid out to miners, except for a percentage that can go to, for examples, pool operator(s) as pool fees or